francisgomez2002/CloneApp/README.md

-Learn all the techniques about the Git & GitHub
+  Learn all the techniques about the Git & GitHub Author - Francis Gomes